React Native Notes – 001

 Published

 I've been building web apps for years.
 I love doing it and I'm pretty good at it now.
 Moving to native development has required a bit of a shift in where I place the bars.
-In web development it is a goal to make sure that that the (web) app's experience is consistent across devices and browsers.
-I celebrate unique and well-designed web sites.
+In web development it is a goal to make sure that the (web) app's experience is consistent across devices and browsers.
+I celebrate unique and well-designed websites.
 However, taking such an approach in native app development is the wrong approach.
 Android and iOS have strong design systems associated with them – design systems that the phone user is very used to, knows well, and expects to see in front of them.
 To build an app (I'm not including games here or 'immersive' apps like Headspace) using your own UX patterns, custom components and designs is an anti-pattern.
-Unless you are a talented designer, with deep knowledge of mobile platforms and are running UX tests on your designs, you shouldn't be rolling your own custom design to a native environment.
+Unless you are running UX tests on your designs you shouldn't be rolling your own custom design patterns to a native environment.
 I'll double-down on this statement if you justify it by saying "it's so that users have a consistent experience across different platforms".
 If you do need this, then you should probably use the web (or a PWA if you need some offline behaviour).
 Native components offer a buttery smooth experience, if you're deploying a native app then it's unforgivable not to leverage this because you're making compromises so that your app is the same on iOS and Android.
 For example, I've seen so many examples of stuttery side navigations (which is a Material Design thing, without a native iOS component) implemented in iOS apps.

 Like it or not, Apple and Google have very established design guidelines.
 When building for iOS it is your duty (to the iOS users) to follow the Human Interface Guidelines (and likewise for Android users with the Material Design guidelines).
 You gotta think about their expectations when it comes to apps on their phone - they expect something that feels native to their device: it feels like the other apps on their phone, both in a visual sense and a physical sense with those buttery smooth animations.
 Don't confuse mobile app development with web development, where the website is yours and visitors expect unique designs and are more open to learning the behaviour and exploring the layout of your site.